 Hellmann Perishable Logistics, based in Doral, Fla., is part of Hellmann Worldwide Logistics, an international logistics provider based in Osnabruck, Germany.
 The company uses telematics to evaluate fuel consumption and incorporates the information in managing its fleets.
 The company has reduced emissions by 43 percent.
 All company-owned warehouses and refrigerated coolers are ammonia free.
 Electronic vehicle charging stations are available to employees at headquarters, with more planned for the future.
 The headquarters is heated and cooled with geothermal energy.

-Electric lift trucks from Greenville, N.C.-based Hyster Company reduce energy consumption through weight reduction and greater drive train and hydraulic system productivity.
+Electric lift trucks from Greenville, N.C.-based Hyster-Yale Materials Handling Inc. reduce energy consumption through weight reduction and greater drive train and hydraulic system productivity.
 The trucks are built to recapture energy during braking and lowering of loads, allowing the energy to be reused.
 Performance settings on multiple truck series enable users to pair fuel and energy economy with optimum productivity.
 Hyster Tracker provides a wireless asset management system offering three levels of management, ranging from wireless monitoring to wireless access to wireless verification, providing customers with a customized level of asset management for their specific application.

 Based in Tampa, Fla., IFCO recently released a study confirming its returnable plastic containers as a sustainable packaging option.
-The returnable plastic containers generate 82 percent less solid waste, consume 92 percent less water, require 49 percent less energy, and lower ozone depletion by 76 percent for a weighted average of 10 top produce commodities compared with shipping the same amount of produce in display-ready corrugated boxes, the company noted.
+The returnable plastic containers generates 82 percent less solid waste, consumes 92 percent less water, requires 49 percent lower energy demand, and lowers ozone depletion by 76 percent for a weighted average of 10 top produce commodities compared with shipping the same amount of produce in display-ready corrugated boxes.

 Winston-Salem, N.C.-based Inmar provides real time supply chain data and analytics for products as they move through the forward and reverse supply chain.
 The company’s supply chain analytics team helped clients reduce damages by 40 percent while its technology and networks help better manage returns and recalls in the food and beverage supply chain.